pnp/graph-connectors-samples/samples/powershell-json-ignite/README.md

 - script creating the Entra (Azure AD) app registration using the Microsoft Graph SDK
 - create external connection including URL to item resolver to track activity when users share external links
 - create external connection schema
-- ingest metadata from the ignite-session.json file into search
+- ingest metadata from the ignite-sessios-2024.json file into search
 - visualize the external content in search results using a custom Adaptive Card

+Note: after running this, you will need to manually add the search vertical to the Microsoft Search Admin Centre [Surface the data in Microsoft Search | Microsoft Learn](https://learn.microsoft.com/en-us/graph/custom-connector-sdk-sample-search?WT.mc_id=M365-MVP-5003816)

 ## Disclaimer